aarora0301/phoneBook/README.md

 ### API Developed:
 1.http://localhost:8282/api/users/register : for registering new user
 payload: email, password.
-This API will register new user and return authToken 2.http://localhost:8282/api/users/login : for user login.
+This API will register new user and return authToken<br/>
+2.http://localhost:8282/api/users/login : for user login.
 This will authenticate existing user and return authToken.
 3.http://localhost:8282/api/contactslist: